 Good soil composition can do much more for achieving a low-maintenance lawn than anything you can do for your grass itself.
 This could arguably be number one because once your established good soil the rest is low-maintenance.
 Here's a little more on the subject.

 The most basic care that effects the health and happiness of your turf is the way in which it is fed.
-Watering and fertilizing are the two biggest factors in determining the condition of your lawn. we know it sounds fundamental, and it is, but these two areas are most often than not, improperly applied.
+Watering and fertilizing are the two biggest factors in determining the condition of your lawn.
+I know it sounds fundamental, and it is, but these two areas are most often than not, improperly applied.

 Northern lawns need very little water, unless of course, you have a dry spell.
 They usually get enough rain during the season to maintain it’s condition but if there is a drought the grass goes into a dormant mode.
 So, if it does brown up a bit it will perk up with the next rainfall.
 If it gets to looking wilted, well, then it’s time to water.

 Longer periods of watering a couple of times a week are better than short, frequent watering.
 Even though the grass may appear green and healthy with frequent sprinkling you are only discouraging root growth.
 If the roots don’t have to search deep into the soil to find water they get lazy and stay near the surface thus producing weak turf.

 Over-watering produces more blade than root requiring more frequent mowing.
 And if you over water you create an environment friendly atmosphere for insects to lay their eggs.

 ...to water is early in the morning while the dew is still present or just beginning to evaporate.
 Lawns require different amounts of water depending on the type of soil you have.
 1.5 to 2 inches of water a week is sufficient.
 The water needs to penetrate about 6 inches below the surface.
 To set a time limit on how long to water would vary because everyone has different water pressure.
 You can place a small pot or plastic food storage container in the yard to collect the sprinkling water in order to measure it’s amount.